CodeX-Github/CodeX-Website/README.md

 # CodeX-Website
-THE OFFICIAL SITE FOR OUR SERVER
+THE OFFICIAL SITE OF CodeX
+# Copyright
+The code is under copyright
+You have to give the Credit of this code to codex